aws-samples/serverless-test-samples/typescript-test-samples/lambda-handler-dynamodb/README.md

 ### System Under Test (SUT)

-The SUT in this pattern is a Lambda function that makes calls to other AWS cloud services using an AWS SDK.
-For this example, we demonstrate a system that generates a new item, written to Amazon DynamoDB table using AWS Lambda function.
+The SUT in this pattern is an AWS Lambda function that makes calls to other AWS cloud services using an AWS SDK.
+For this example, we demonstrate a system that generates a new item, written to an Amazon DynamoDB table by the Lambda function.

 ![System Under Test (SUT)](img/system-under-test.png)